ikeicg/MP-Project/README.md

    - save the file changes

 3. Open the entry file in your browser.
-Enjoy the MP after much stress
+Enjoy the MP after the stress :joy:

 4. **N/B:**
    * The icons need Internet Connection to render